 • Durability Under Frequent Use: With multiple uses per day, linens must withstand 200+ industrial wash cycles without degrading.

-• Performance Across Environments: Products must excel in humid spa rooms, by chlorinated pools, and in sunny villa bathrooms.
+• Performance Across Environments: Hotel bath towel products must excel in humid spa rooms, by chlorinated pools, and in sunny villa bathrooms.

 • Instant Guest Perception: The “wow” factor upon first touch is non-negotiable.